Rakovica Monastery: Other objects

 The monastery includes the konaks (Knežev, Ljubičlin, Platonov).
 There are also a minute park and a drinking fountain within the complex.
-Drinking fountain was designe by Jovan Ilkić.
+The drinking fountain was designed by Jovan Ilkić.
 The complex also contains a vineyard.
 There is monument to Vasa Čarapić, along the north outer wall.
 It was dedicated in 1910, and sculptured by Kosta Jovanović.
 On the western wall, there is a memorial plaque with the names of soldiers who died in the 1912-1913 Balkan wars.